-It is recommended that women eat no more than 25 grams of added sugar per day and that men eat no more than 36 grams.
+The recommendation for women is to eat no more than 25 grams of added sugar per day and that men eat no more than 36 grams.

-The NeoLife Fruits & Nuts Bar and the NeoLife Dark Chocolate Peanut Butter Bar, products touted by the company as a healthy snack, contain 10 grams of sugar each.
+The NeoLife Fruits & Nuts Bar and the NeoLife Dark Chocolate Peanut Butter Bar, products touted by the company as a healthy snack, contain 10 grams of sugar.
 NeoLife suggests consuming two bars per day as part of a weight management diet, so that’s 20 grams of sugar.

 Now, if you were also to use NeoLife Shakes, which are part of the Weight Loss Pack, you’d be eating even more sugar.
 NeoLife Shakes contain 11 grams of sugar per serving.
 If you replaced a meal with a shake and then ate two NeoLife Bars as snacks, you’d be getting 31 grams of sugar per day.

 If you’re female, you’re over the recommended limit.
-If you’re male, you’re left seriously limited in what you can eat for the rest of the day.
+If you’re male, you’re left remarkably limited in what you can eat for the rest of the day.